 There are several ways to navigate to the purchase page of the Graffix web site:

+Navigate to the About Box for your plugin in the About Graffix Plugins submenu, which is located in the Help menu under Windows or in the Illustrator menu under macOS.
 In the About Box, Click the Activate button and you’ll be taken to a dialog where you can enter the activation code emailed to you for this plugin.
 The simplest way is to copy the code from the email and simply paste it into the first of the four text fields in the Activate dialog.
+The code will be reformatted with four characters in each text field.
 Then click the Activate button, and soon you should see a dialog confirming your activation.

 If activation fails

 Perhaps you’ve reached your limit of computers allowed per the license you chose.
-You can launch Illustrator on a computer and, in the About box, deactivate it to free a license for another computer.
-Another option is to go to http://rj-graffix.com/my-account, click the “License manage” button and choose a computer to deactivate in order to free the license for another computer.
+You can launch Illustrator on a computer and, in the About box, deactivate it to make a license available for another computer.
+Another option is to go to https://rj-graffix.com/my-account, click the “License manage” button and choose a computer to deactivate in order to free the license for another computer.
 If you have any difficulty in activation, contact firstname.lastname@example.org.

 The most common cause of this is a mis-matched plugin.
 For example, a Windows plugin won’t load on a Mac, and a CC plugin won’t load in CS6.
 Perhaps the plugin isn’t installed in the proper directory (the locations are listed in the installation section above).
-If you’ve verified the plugin platform, version, and location, and it still doesn’t seem to load, please contact rj-graffix support for help.
+If you’ve verified the plugin platform, version, and location, and it still doesn’t seem to load, perhaps it did load, but doesn’t appear where you expect to find it.
+Please check the next section and, if that doesn’t solve the problem, please contact rj-graffix support for help.